mstachowsky/Klein-Clientside/README.md

 In this syntax, anything shown in square brackets [like this] is optional.
 The square brackets are ommitted in the text.

 All directives must come at the start of a line at the moment.
-Nested directives are not yet implemented.
+Some nesting is implemented, especially for lists of text content and checkpoints.

 ### The `!Book` directive